thilinah/icehrm-guide/rest-api.md

 }
 ```

+## Setting up IceHrm Open Source and Pro REST Api - Apache (XAMPP, WAMPP)

-For apache web server we have already included a .htaccess file under icehrm/app/api
+For apache web server we have already included a .htaccess file under icehrm/app/api.
+This will redirect api request properly

+## Testing Rest Api

+- First you should enable REST api via Settings -> Other -> Enable REST Api setting
+- Visit ```your-icehrm-url.com/app/api/echo```
+- This should output an echo with a random number

 ## Using REST Api with Open Source and IceHrmPro

-Your api url base will be "http://your-icehrm-url.com/icehrm-pro-dev/app/api".
+Your api url base will be ```http://your-icehrm-url.com/app/api```.

-If you want to call employees/me, you should send a request to "http://your-icehrm-url.com/icehrm-pro-dev/app/api/employees/me".
+If you want to call employees/me, you should send a request to ```http://your-icehrm-url.com/app/api/employees/me```.

 ## Using REST Api with Cloud installations